ulflor/wavepacket/doc/tutorials/schroedinger_cat.md

     name: python3
 ---

-(demo-schroedinger-cat)=
+(tutorial-schroedinger-cat)=

 # Schrödinger cat states

-This demo demonstrates one of the core features of Wavepacket:
+This tutorial demonstrates one of the core features of Wavepacket:
 Switching between wave functions and density operators with minimal overhead

 We consider a simple free particle as a coherent or incoherent sum of two Gaussians.